node-red/node-red.github.io/docs/creating-nodes/packaging.md

 ### Naming

-Node modules should use `node-red-contrib-` as a prefix to their name to make it clear they are not maintained by the Node-RED project.
+If you wish to use **node-red** in the name of your node please use `node-red-contrib-` as a prefix to their name to make it clear they are not maintained by the Node-RED project.
 Alternatively, any name that doesn't use `node-red` as a prefix can be used.

 ### README.md